bregman-arie/mobile-dev-notebook/android_cheatsheet.md

 #### Insert only once

 This is useful for use cases like adding a player.
-You don't want to add a player.
+You don't want to add a player every time a user starts the app.

 The way to do it is calling the "addPlayer" function once from "onCreate" method of your Database handler class.